 A student may complete a degree program at the end of any term during an academic year.
 A degree may be conferred at the end of fall, winter, or summer terms; however, each year Burman University holds only one convocation ceremony.
 It occurs at the end of the winter term (April).
-Participation in Convocation weekend by a student occurs under one the following conditions:
+Participation in convocation weekend by a student occurs under one the following conditions:

 - 1. A degree has been conferred the previous fall or summer term. - 2.
 A conferral candidate has met all requirements of their degree by the end of winter term.
-All off-campus study courses must demonstrate a satisfactory grade through an official transcript submitted to the Registrar by March 31 preceding the Convocation ceremony. - A student may have up to 6 credits of practicum/study tour courses remaining to complete degree requirements.
-Course(s) to be taken in the Summer term after the Convocation ceremony. - 4.
+All off -campus study courses must demonstrate a satisfactory grade through an official transcript submitted to the Registrar by March 31 preceding the convocation ceremony. - A student may have up to 6 credits of practicum/study tour courses remaining to complete degree requirements.
+Course(s) to be taken in the summer term after the convocation ceremony. - 4.
 A student may have up to 3 credits remaining to complete degree requirements.
-The course to be taken the Summer term after the Convocation ceremony either through scheduled on-campus course offerings or through offcampus study.
+The remaining credits must be completed the summer term after the convocation ceremony either through scheduled on-campus course offerings or through offcampus study.
 Any off-campus course must adhere to Off-Campus Study policy regulations.

-Note: Participation in Convocation does not necessarily confer a degree.
+Note: Participation in convocation does not necessarily confer a degree.
 See comments under "Parchments" section.